jagenjo/collada.js/README.md

 Feedback
 --------

-This has been tested with collada files exported from Cinema4D, Maya and 3DS Max, if you have one DAE that doesnt seem propertly supported, send it to me so I can see the differences.
+This has been tested with collada files exported from Cinema4D, Blender, Maya and 3DS Max, if you have one DAE that doesnt seem propertly supported, send it to me so I can see the differences.

 You can write any feedback to javi.agenjo@gmail.com